 Contingency clauses are actions or conditions that must be met before a real estate contract becomes binding.
+If you’re a first-time homebuyer (or even if you aren’t) it’s wise to brush up on these terms.
 Common contingencies, which most sellers will see as standard in a real estate offer, are:

 • An appraisal contingency to protect buyers if the property is valued lower than the amount they offer.

-• A financing contingency that allows buyers adequate time to obtain a mortgage or other financing to purchase the property.
+• A financing contingency that allows buyers adequate time to get a mortgage or other financing to purchase the property.

 • An inspection contingency that ensures buyers have the right to a thorough inspection of the property within a specified period of time.